-Not too long ago, I was in a bit of a rut for a solid week or so.
+Not too long ago, I was in a bit of a rut.
 I was feeling left out of a few things and overanalyzing what some people thought of me.
 I was getting all down on myself, so I started writing my thoughts down and getting it all out.

 I found myself writing the sentence: “If people feel negative about you, that’s their issue and their business – as long as you are trying to be the best person you can.”
 And as soon as I put the pen down after scribbling those words, it hit me.
 THIS IDEA WORKS BOTH WAYS.

 How I feel is my problem.
 It’s my issue to fix.
 It’s not someone else’s job to make me feel secure and wanted and included.
 I am the only one that can control how I feel about myself or my world.